eucp-project/storyboards/static/stories/sub_select.md

 with regional climate models.
 :::

-:::Chapter{headline="Processed based assessment criteria" image="example_assessment.png"}
+:::Chapter{headline="Process based assessment criteria" image="example_assessment.png"}
-## Processed based assessment criteria
+## Process based assessment criteria

 Method builds on the approach developed in McSweeney et al.,(2015, 2018) previously applied to CMIP5.
 Models are assessed on a range of regional